 The Victim projects Victimization to Everyone

 In previous years Jill thought that her parents didn’t respect her and tried to control her.
 They told her what to eat, when, and that she couldn’t exercise.
 They limited her social schedule at times if her weight dropped below the approved level.
 Not having power over these things is what she attributed to feeling powerless and dismissed.
 She felt controlled and victimized by them.
 In this frame the victimization seemed true, and Jill’s parents appeared to be the perpetrators.

-Common Sense Check of Your Beliefs and Values
+Step 3 of the Anorexia Treatment Plan is Common Sense is to Check on Your Beliefs and Values

 For Jill it was like waking up and realizing that the victim part of her mind was hypnotized to take abuse and didn’t consider stopping it.
 This conflicted with Jill’s sense of values, and common sense.
 Jill didn’t want to be abused and didn’t want anyone to be abused.
 For Jill this is a core value.
 Finding these aspects of the belief system that conflict with her conscious values builds skepticism and is an important step towards changing beliefs.
 Changing her beliefs is a critical step towards changing her eating disorder.